SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 layout: redirect
 ---

-An Apama EPL app is a monitor (*.mon) file.
+An EPL app is a monitor (*.mon) file.
 You can develop EPL apps in two different ways:

 * You can use [Apama EPL Apps](#apama-epl-apps) which is available from Cumulocity IoT's application switcher and develop your EPL apps within Cumulocity IoT.
 * Or you can install Apama on your local machine and then develop your EPL apps (as monitor files) in [Software AG Designer](#sag-designer), that is, in a separate environment.